Mill City Museum: Local artists

-Mill City Live

-Mill City Museum began an outdoor concert series named "Mill City Live" in the summer of 2004.
-The concerts are held in the museum's Ruin courtyard and feature Twin Cities bands of various genres.
-"Mill City Live" was originally held on the first and third Thursdays of June, July, August, and September, but in 2009 and 2010 concerts were held every Thursday in July and August.
-As of 2016, the concerts are held every Wednesday night in August.

 Washburn A Mill

 The first Washburn A Mill, built by Cadwallader C. Washburn in 1874, was declared the largest flour mill in the world upon its completion, and contributed to the development of Minneapolis.
-On May 2, 1878, a spark ignited airborne flour dust within the mill, creating an explosion that demolished the Washburn A and killed 18 workers instantly.
+On May 2, 1878, a spark ignited airborne flour dust within the mill, creating an explosion that demolished the Washburn A and killed 14 workers instantly.
 The ensuing fire resulted in the deaths of four more people, destroyed five other mills, and reduced Minneapolis's milling capacity by one third.
 Known as the Great Mill Disaster, the explosion made national news and served as a focal point that led to reforms in the milling industry.
 In order to prevent the buildup of combustible flour dust, ventilation systems and other precautionary devices were installed in mills throughout the country.

 By 1880 a new Washburn A Mill, designed by Austrian engineer William de la Barre, opened as the largest flour mill in the world, a designation it retained until the Pillsbury A Mill opened across the river in 1881.
 At the peak of the Washburn A Mill's production, it could grind over 100 boxcars of wheat into almost two million pounds of flour per day.
 An ad from the 1870s advertised, "Forty-one Runs of Stone.
 Capacity, 1,200 Barrels per Day.
 This is the largest and most complete Mill in the United States, and has not its equal in quantity and quality of machinery for making high and uniform grades of Family Flour in this country."
 Advertising hyperbole aside, the mill, along with the Pillsbury A Mill and other flour mills powered by St. Anthony Falls, contributed greatly to Minneapolis's development.
 The mill was designated a National Historic Landmark in 1983 for its technological innovations and its importance in the history of General Mills.

 Washburn later teamed up with John Crosby to form the Washburn-Crosby Company, which later became General Mills.

 After World War I, flour production in Minneapolis began to decline as flour milling technology no longer depended on water power.
 Other cities, such as Buffalo, New York, became more prominent in the milling industry.
 Later on in the mill's lifetime, General Mills started putting more emphasis on producing cereals and baking mixes and shifted away from flour milling.
 The mill was shut down in 1965, along with eight other of the oldest mills operated by General Mills.